 Website is a collection of pages that contain digital data information in the form of text, images, animation, sound and video or a combination of all of them provided through an internet connection so that it can be accessed and viewed by everyone throughout Indonesia.[8]

-Furthermore, the website is an application that contains pages about documents or information in the form of text, images and others on a website [9].
+Furthermore, a website is an application that contains pages about documents or information in the form of text, images and others on a website [9].

-The meaning of the medical record itself according to the explanation of Article 46 paragraph (1) of Law Number 29 of 2004 concerning Medical Practice is a file containing records and documents regarding patient identity, examination, treatment, action, and other services that have been provided to patients.
+The meaning of the medical record itself, according to the explanation of Article 46 paragraph (1) of Law Number 29 of 2004 concerning Medical Practice is a file containing records and documents regarding patient identity, examination, treatment, action, and other services that have been provided to patients.
 [10]

-The purpose of medical records is to support the achievement of administrative order in improving health services in hospitals.”
+The purpose of medical records is to support the achievement of an administrative order in improving health services in hospitals.”
 Orderly administration is one of the determining factors in the efforts of health services in hospitals.
 Without a good and correct medical record management system, there will not be an orderly hospital administration as expected [11].

 3. Method

-This research was conducted at the Dian Rapha Medika Clinic, which is located at Jalan Nusantara No. 76 subdistrict.
+This research was conducted at the Dian Rapha Medika Clinic, which is located in Jalan Nusantara No. 76 subdistrict.
 Makale, district.
 Tana Toraja.

 The method used is the Waterfall model method with the following stages: